-The first rule of low attack raids was to get out quickly.
-But orbiting the prison, Pickard needed the smoke to clear so he knew whether to call in the third wave to demolish the prison.
+Courtesy of the Imperial War Museum The first rule of low attack raids was to get out quickly.
+But orbiting the prison, Pickard needed the smoke to clear so he knew whether to lingham www.oldframlinghamian.com call in the third wave to demolish the prison.
 When it did he would have seen, as the film unit did, scores of prisoners fleeing from the prison.
 It must have been a relieved man that ordered the third wave home with the code words "red daddy, red daddy".
 These were the last words heard from Pickard.